pennyl67/openminted-guidelines/guidelines_for_providers_of_publications/recommended_schema_for_publications.md

 ## ​Recommended metadata for publications {#recommended-schema-for-publications}

 This section includes the overview of the recommended OMTD-SHARE schema for publications, i.e. the subset of Mandatory and strongly Recommended metadata elements.
-The first table includes elements related to the description of the resource.

-For annotated publications, see [here](/guidelines_for_providers_of_publications/metadata-schema-for-annotated-publications.md).
+These elements have been selected so as to help
+* identify the publication: identifier, title, author, publisher, journal, publicationDate
+* classify the publication along a variety of criteria that end-users can apply for locating publications of interest for their research: documentType, publicationType, subject, keyword
+* describe the legal terms for using the publication: licence or rightsStatement, nonStandardLicenceName and nonStandardLicenceTermsURL
+* encode  technical features that are useful for achieving interoperability by tools and services: dataFormat, documentLanguage, characterEncoding, relationType, relatedResource
+* give access to the contents: distributionMedium, hashkey, downloadURL, abstract, fullText.

+This set of elements is described below in the first table and in the next sections in more detail.
+For publications, an additional set of metadata elements relevant to the source of the original metadata and the document itself are required mainly for the management of the OMTD-SHARE metadata record and are presented in the second table.

 | OMTD-SHARE element | Usage |
 | --- | --- |